europace/baufismart-antraege-api/README.md

 If you don't use different europace users for loan officers identity, it is helpful to set contact details for the advisors as information.

-> This operation is not necessary, if your loan officers has an identity in europace (see [set loan officer](#set-loan-officer)) and it is set on the approval.
+> This operation is not necessary, if your loan officers has an identity in europace (see [set loan officer](#set-loan-officer)) and it is set on the application.

 Requirement:
-- the caller is loan officer for the approval
+- the caller is loan officer for the application
 - the caller has scope `baufinanzierung:antrag:schreiben`

 example request: